 Billings Landscape can take help you maintain healthy existing trees and remove old, damaged, or unwanted trees and shrubs.
 The advantage of using a landscaper to manage your trees and shrubs is that our knowledge extends beyond simply removing the tree and grinding the stump.
 We know and understand trees!
 This is an important fact when you consider the liability and extra costs that can occur when things are done wrong.
 Another important asset that we offer is the ability to sometimes make all appearance of a tree completely disappear.
 In short, our tree service is comprehensive.
 It is so important to hire someone who knows trees.
 We still consult with more experienced arborists and outsource work on more challenging projects.
 The average person doesn’t understand how many important decisions go into proper tree management – especially with trimming and shaping.
 You can trust Billings Landscaping to provide you with solid advice and the knowledge you need to make wise decision regarding your trees.

-Our professional tree removal services are managed by trained experts.
-Our tree removal experts are experienced with trees that grow in Billings, Montana.
-Our experience includes years of working full time removing trees here in Billings.
+We offer professional tree removal services in Billings, Montana.
 Most trees are removed and trimmed by climbing or by using a boom lift.
 You can learn more about tree removal here!

-Solid experience is also needed to safely and intelligently run chainsaws, hand saws, and other equipment.
+We train to provide safety and intelligence when running chainsaws, hand saws, and other equipment.
 Our tree service personnel have the experience and resources necessary to get the job done right.
 Whether climbing or up on a boom, you can rest assured that our professionals will get the job done safely and correctly!

 Tree trimming requires professional knowledge.
-Trees are living things that are very much affected by their environments.
-While a tree can benefit a great deal from a proper trim job, it can also be very much hurt by a bad trim.
-There are actually a lot of ways to mess up a tree!
-For example, cutting just the tips of of branches is a bad practice.
-When you trim a tree or shrub, it promotes growth so that when you trim a tip, 4 or more new stems will grow.
+Trees are living things that are affected by their environments.
+While a tree can benefit a great deal from a proper trim job, it can also be injured badly and killed.
+There are a lot of ways to mess up a tree!
+For example, cutting just the tips of of branches is usually a bad practice with trees in our area.
+When you trim a tree or shrub, it promotes growth.
+If you top off a primary leader, then 4 new stems will begin growing.
+The tree canopy is required for balance with its roots.
+If you cut off too much or do it wrong then the result will be removal.
+There are times when we do a heavy trim and take out some roots to maintain the balance.

 It is also bad to cut off large branches from the tops of trees.
-If you are trying to reduce the height of a tree, then there should be a good reason to do so.
-There is an aggressive pruning technique that can be used in many situations, especially when heavy limbs are a problem or there is storm damage or if power lines are in the way.
+If you are trying to reduce the height of a tree, then there is an aggressive pruning technique that can be used.
+Reducing the height of a tree is needed in many situations.
+A healthy tree can handle it.
+And it is necessary when heavy limbs threaten roofs, power lines, fences, and sheds.
 In such situations we use a reduction cut where we thin to a lateral branch.
 This crown reduction pruning technique involves cutting branches back to a lateral branch about one-third the diameter of the limb we cut off.
 This way the new branches will become the source of new terminal growth.
 The terminal growth is what helps the tree keep its foliage and shape which in turn makes the tree easier to maintain.
 However, while this technique is appropriate for rounded trees, it is not what we want to do for pyramidal trees like Lindens.
-In fact the only time you would do it is if there are multiple leaders (which would make the tree fork and thusly you’d want to remove one so the other becomes a strong dominant lead).

 Thinning cuts are the preferred method for tree trimming.
 Thinning cuts remove the entire limb or prune one branch back to another branch.

 If proper trimming techniques are NOT used, the result is likely to be what we call tree topping, tipping, heading, or rounding over.
 Topping is basically where you cut off so much leafage that the tree begins to starve.
-Tree topping has been and issue here in Billings and it seems that the people doing it just don’t know any better.
+The main leads that reach the top of the sky shouldn’t be cut unless you are ready to accelerate the necessity for removal.
+Tree topping has been an issue here in Billings.

-We understand that landscaping is an investment.
+We understand that your landscape and trees are an important investment.
 Whatever your need, you can trust Billings Landscaping to make wise decisions to beautify your landscape and secure the future investment in your property!

 Call today for a free estimate.